There are several steps taken to add value, improve data quality and assist classification of staff groups prior to publication.

 - Only staff who have a contracted full time equivalent (FTE) greater than zero are extracted from ESR.

-- The data is divided into a separate non-medical dataset and a medical and dental dataset using medical pay scales as the initial determining field.
+- The data are divided into a separate non-medical dataset and a medical and dental dataset using medical pay scales as the initial determining field.

 - Successive tests using corroborative fields within the data confirm or reclassify records between the medical and non-medical sets.